How Essential Oils and Your Dentist Can Treat Receding Gums

 - • Lip or tongue piercings – Tongue and lip piercing jewelry can continuously rub against oral tissues, like your gums.
 This can not only cause cracked or chipped teeth, but also receding gums.

-- • Hormonal changes – Some medications, like birth control, can affect hormones in your body that also affect your gum health.
+- • Hormonal changes – Some medications, like birth control, can affect hormones in your body and gum health.
 High amounts of progesterone, for example, can cause swollen gums, gum irritation, and even gingivitis.

 Symptoms of Receding Gums